per2jensen/dt-on-ubuntu/README.md

 workstation :-)

 There are 2 ways to install Darktable:
-  1. Darktable releases can be installed in a VM for trying it out.
+  1. Darktable releases can be installed in a VM for trying it out, and then do the compile on your computer.

   2. Follow Git Master on your computer using the script for that.